jtlapp/node-cleanup/README.md

 `function nodeCleanup(cleanupHandler, messages)`

 Install a cleanup handler that reliably runs when node exits.
 Both parameters are optional.
 Calling `nodeCleanup()` without a `cleanupHandler` still provides the benefit of ensuring that other installed exit handlers run on *ctrl-C*.

+Call this function multiple times to install multiple cleanup handlers.
+Only the messages provided with the first call are used.

 | Param | Description |
 | --- | --- |